MartynasPocius/Intro-to-AI-in-Robotics/README.md

 | Live session for Phase 3 challenge + Phase 4 material release | 8 Mar |
 | Live session for Phase 4 challenge + Phase 5 material release | 15 Mar |
 | Live session for Phase 5 challenge | 22 Mar |

+## Equipment

+In the normal setting, the tutorial series would require physical components.
+Due to the current pandemic situation, however, learners without bot kits are not going to be disadvantaged, as the practical part for the Phases 1-2 can be completed with Tinkercad circuit simulator.
+Although, having physical kits are encouraged.